andreasots/dename/readme.md

 Everything seems fine, except that all ways of telling each other your public keys seem to be lacking something.
-Sending them over email or other conventional online channel would be susceptible to attack -- anybody could send an email from your address to your friend, asking to add their key instead.
+Sending them over email or another conventional online channel would be susceptible to attack -- anybody could send an email from your address to your friend, asking to add their key instead.
 Printing out the keys and handing them to each other the next time you meet would definitely establish their authenticity, but typing them in again would be tedious.
-Handing over hashes of keys on paper, downloading the keys separately and verifying the hashes is also a fine strategy, but neither of you is well-versed in cryptography and you are rightfully doubting whether this convoluted strategy would be secure, and even if it would, it would still be inconvenient.
+Handing over hashes of keys on paper, downloading the keys separately and verifying the hashes is also a fine strategy, but neither of you is well-versed in cryptography and you are rightfully unsure whether this convoluted strategy would be secure.
+Even if it was, it would still be inconvenient.

 This is where `dename` comes in.
-You can upload your public key to your `dename` profile, tell the friend your username and he can look it up.
+You can upload your public key to your `dename` profile and tell the friend your username, and he can look it up.
 Here is how:

     dnmgr init # enter and verify your email, pick an username dnmgr set ssh "$(cut -d' ' -f-2 ~/.ssh/id_rsa.pub)"